Covid News - update 6 June 2021

 We meet regularly to share our professional knowledge and experience so that we can develop as therapists and of course pass on the benefit to our clients - people within our local community.
 Collectively, we have a wide range of expertise accrued from both working in a variety of counselling fields and other professional and life experiences.
 We are all no longer young people - this, of course, adds to our collective life experience.

-We are all professional members of the British Association for Counselling and Psychotherapy (BACP) and abide by its Ethical Framework for the Counselling Professions, which includes a commitment to fundamental values and principles such as respecting people’s autonomy, human rights and dignity and ethically addressing issues relating to equality and diversity.
+We are all members of the British Association for Counselling and Psychotherapy (BACP) and abide by its Ethical Framework for the Counselling Professions.
+This includes a commitment to fundamental values and principles such as respecting people’s autonomy, human rights and dignity and ethically addressing issues relating to equality and diversity.

 To find out more please visit their website www.bacp.co.uk

 We all offer Integrative Therapeutic Counselling and work with individuals within the community to help them to improve their wellbeing and personal outcomes by providing confidential, one-to-one counselling.

 Counselling is a process that facilitates exploring, understanding and overcoming or accepting difficulties clients may be experiencing within their personal lives.
 To offer effective counselling, it is important for us to build strong, nurturing therapeutic relationships with our clients when we commit to working with them.
 We aim to offer an accessible service, keeping our fees fair and offering a few concessions by negotiation.